lingualdev/lingualdev.github.io/content/blog/checking-your-i18n-on-the-ci/index.md

 The result of running the action should provide us with enough information about the **current status of the validated translations**.
 Typically translations can be out of sync without anyone noticing, especially if the translations are not handled by developers but by translators or managers, that are detached from the actual code.

-We can use the **Lingual** [`i18n-check`](https://github.com/lingualdev/i18n-check) a tool for checking your translations, which can be run the `CLI` as well as on the `CI`. `i18n-check` cab help with validating translation files, checking for missing and/or invalid/broken translations.
+We can use the **Lingual** [`i18n-check`](https://github.com/lingualdev/i18n-check) a tool for checking your translations, which can be run the `CLI` as well as on the `CI`. `i18n-check` can help with validating translation files, checking for missing and/or invalid/broken translations.
 By comparing the defined source language with all target translation files it will try to detect all **inconsistencies between source and target files**.
 Next we will install `i18n-check` and setup a **Github action** that will run checks every time we open a pull request.

 ## Setting up the Github Action